 Should 2026 L&D budgets follow the ATD downward trend?

 Not necessarily.
-The ATD downward trend in per-employee spend ($1,283 to $1,054) reflects aggregate industry behaviour, not necessarily what your organisation should do.
+The ATD downward trend in per-employee spend ($1,283 in 2023 to $1,254 in 2024 to $846 in 2025) reflects aggregate industry behaviour, not necessarily what your organisation should do.
 If your strategic priorities require sustained investment in capability development (technical upskilling, leadership pipeline, compliance depth), the ATD anchor is informational rather than prescriptive.
 Use it as benchmark context; let your strategic priorities drive your number.
 See /benchmarks for broader budgeting framework.

 Related